 I never thought I’d be old enough to vividly recall events from over four decades in the past, but here we are.
-It’s the fortieth anniversary of our nation’s bicentennial celebration, and if you can remember what it was like forty years ago as I can (God help me, I am so f%&#@!! old), you know the bicentennial was everywhere in 1976, particularly so in the summertime.
+It’s the fortieth anniversary of our nation’s bicentennial celebration, and if you can remember what it was like forty years ago as I can (God help me, I am so f%&#@!! old), you know the bicentennial was 1976everywhere in 1976, particularly so in the summertime.
 Comics were no exception.

 One of the earliest comics purchased in my life as a comics buyer was Adventure Comics #446, notable because Aquaman is hardly a natural character to express patriotism, but Jim Aparo certainly nailed the assignment with this one: